-Christchurch became New Zealand’s first city on 31 July 1856 under the terms of a royal charter.
+Christchurch became a City by Royal Charter on 31 July 1856 by virtue of having become an English See under letters patent.
 This was because it was the ‘seat’, or base, for a bishop.
 The Reverend Henry John Chitty Harper was consecrated, or made a bishop, by the Archbishop of Canterbury, and arrived with his family in Lyttelton on 23 December 1856.
 He worked to establish the Anglican Church in Canterbury, and was behind the successful building of the ChristChurch Cathedral.

 Because there were still big problems getting heavy luggage from Lyttelton to Christchurch, Fitzgerald tried to get the road to Sumner by way of Evans Pass completed.

 In 1854 the Provincial Council agreed to give money to complete the road.
 On 24 August 1857 Fitzgerald finally drove his dog-cart over the road to Lyttelton.
 It was still a difficult road, which not many people were prepared to drive over.